Analysis | Stacey Abrams and the Democrats’ evolution on voter ID

 But regardless of what happens with the bill, Manchin’s proposal has moved the needle in one significant way: signaling a softening by key Democrats on voter ID.

 Among the carrots for Republicans in Manchin’s proposal is a voter ID provision.
 Republicans pushed voter ID hard at the state level in recent years.
-But rather than merely describe Manchin’s voter ID proposal as a concession, some key Democrats have suggested that they don’t really object to it — or the broader concept — at all.
+But rather than merely describe Manchin’s voter ID proposal as a concession, some key Democrats have suggested they don’t really object to it — or the broader concept — at all.

 Former Georgia gubernatorial candidate Stacey Abrams, a leader of Democrats’ voting rights push, was asked last week on CNN whether she “could accept this compromise, what Joe Manchin laid out, even if voter ID was part of it.”